Welcome to today's edition of the Rush 24-7 podcast.

 This is dangerously stupid.

-But can I look at folks?
+But can I look at, folks, it's all academic.

-It really is all academic because every time the Democrats put it to a vote, they get out of Iraq.
+It really is all academic because every time the Democrats put it to a vote to get out of a rock, in the Senate, they get six.

-In the House, they got 150 some odd, or was it 142?
+In the House, they got 150-some-odd.

-And 40 some odd Democrats voted with the Republicans.
+And 40-some-odd Democrats voted with the Republicans.

 I mean, Jack, it's time to shut up about this.